dukeofharen/httplaceholder/docs/CONDITIONS.md

 Using the XPath condition checker, you can check the posted XML body to see if it contains the correct elements.
 It is possible to add multiple conditions.

+It is also possible to (pre)-set the XML namespaces of a posted XML body.
+If no namespaces are set in the stub, HttPlaceholder will try to fetch the namespaces itself using a regular expression.

 ```
 - id: regular-xml
   conditions: